 Some Specific Information

-We ask students to consider many choices because we know that not everyone will get into their first choices, so flexibility will be necessary as you begin to arrange your program.
+We ask students to consider a wide range of classes because we know that not everyone will get into their first choices, so flexibility will be necessary as you begin to arrange your program.
 Every year we hear students say, “I ended up taking science, history, music, or whatever class because the one I really wanted was full.
 And it couldn’t have worked out better—I just didn’t know it at the time.”
 We swear it’s true.

-We will be in touch in January to schedule a time for you to speak with an Academic Services staff member.
+As noted, a staff member in Academic Services will contact you to schedule a phone appointment to answer questions about the registration and Plan processes.
 If you have questions before then, please call 802-440-4400 to schedule an appointment.